yito88/nebel/README.md

 - No server, REST API, or gRPC interface
 - No filtering, hybrid search, or metadata predicates
-- No compaction or merge process for old sealed segments
-- No WAL-backed durability for `ingest_file`
 - No collection deletion or schema migration support

 ## Storage model